 It isn't uncommon for temperatures in Phoenix to be over 100°F in the summer.
 Is it true, though, that when the air temperatures get up over 115°F that Sky Harbor Airport cancels flights?

-On June 26, 1990 Phoenix set an all time record high temperature of 122°F. I remember the day (although I didn't buy one of those tee shirts that said I survived it).
+On June 26, 1990 Phoenix set an all-time record high temperature of 122°F. I remember it well (although I didn't buy one of those tee shirts that said I survived it).
 Airlines stopped taking off and landing for part of the day, because at the time they did not have aircraft performance charts for a temperature that high.
 After that occurrence they received updated information, and resumed takeoffs and landings.
 If Phoenix was to post a temperature of 122°F now, takeoffs and landings would not be stopped by Sky Harbor International Airport because the charts have been updated.

-- - - - - -
+- - - - - - - - - -